Flat screen TV stands and cabinets are an important consideration for your home theater installation.

 A good example of a TV cabinet can be seen in the picture here, the TechCraft PAL50 flat panel TV credenza.

 This offers a flat surface to place your TV on the top (or you can hang it on the wall), plus there are wooden and glass doors which offer an enclosed area for your AV equipment.

 Just make sure you are aware

-potential disadvantages of this type of cabinet before you make your
+potential disadvantages of large screen TV cabinets before you make your

 decision.
 The example here is actually designed with AV equipment in

 mind, with holes in the rear designed for cable management, so would be a good choice if this stylish model is to your taste.

 You can go here to find a more in-depth look at flat screen TV cabinets.

 A cantilever flat screen TV stand is a more modern innovation.

 Also known as a TV mount stand, they can provide the shelf space and compact design of a more traditional TV stand, combined with the ability to hang a HDTV as if it were wall-mounted.
 This can also provide you with more room for your hardware underneath the TV.